Configure a Secure Egress Route with NGINX Plus Ingress Controller

-This topic provides a walkthrough of how to securely route egress traffic through NGINX Plus Ingress Controller for Kubernetes with NGINX Service Mesh.
+This topic provides a walkthrough of how to securely route egress traffic through F5 NGINX Ingress Controller for Kubernetes with NGINX Service Mesh.

 Overview

-Learn how to create internal routes in NGINX Plus Ingress Controller to securely route egress traffic to non-meshed services.
+Learn how to create internal routes in F5 NGINX Ingress Controller to securely route egress traffic to non-meshed services.

 Note:

-The NGINX Plus version of NGINX Ingress Controller is required for this tutorial.
+- NGINX Plus version of NGINX Ingress Controller

 Objectives